Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 But most commentators point out that the phrase, “Go on up, you bald head,” signified much more than the hilly terrain of the area.
 It was most likely intended to mock the ascension of Elijah.
 Elijah had boldly denounced all idolatry.
 On Mount Carmel he had proven the power of God over the idols of Baal.
 And he had undoubtedly addressed the idolatry of Bethel where the golden calf was worshiped as well.

 The people of Bethel had most certainly heard about the prophets of Jericho looking for Elijah and not finding him.
 We can be sure that they were glad that he was out of the picture.
-Worshipers of the golden calf would not believe in the power of God to bring Elijah into glory in a whirlwind.
+Worshipers of the golden calves would not believe in the power of God to bring Elijah into glory in the whirlwind.
 So they used the expression, “Go on up, you bald head,” to express their disdain for Elijah and for the God who had taken him to glory.

-In effect they were saying to Elisha, “If Elijah really went up into heaven why don’t you, too?
+In effect, they were saying to Elisha, “If Elijah really went up into heaven why don’t you, too?
 If it’s really possible to ascend into glory go on up, you old bald head!”
 As such, their attack and their ridicule against the prophet of God was an attack against God himself.
 They were ridiculing the God of glory for bringing a faithful servant home in a whirlwind.

-Their taunting and disbelief foreshadowed the taunts given to Jesus on the cross, where those who passed by derided him, wagging their heads and saying, “You who would destroy the temple and rebuild it in three days, save yourself!
-If you are the Son of God, come down from the cross.”
-So also the chief priests, with the scribes and elders, mocked him, saying, “He saved others; he cannot save himself.
-He is the King of Israel; let him come down now from the cross, and we will believe in him.”
+Their taunting and disbelief foreshadowed the taunts given to Jesus on the cross, where “those who passed by derided him, wagging their heads and saying, ‘You who would destroy the temple and rebuild it in three days, save yourself!
+If you are the Son of God, come down from the cross.’
+So also the chief priests, with the scribes and elders, mocked him, saying, ‘He saved others; he cannot save himself.
+He is the King of Israel; let him come down now from the cross, and we will believe in him.’”
 (Matthew 27:39-42)

 Acceptable Religions

 One application is that religion itself is not always ridiculed by the world.
 Bethel was a very religious town.
-They took seriously the worship of the golden calf that Jeroboam had set up both in Bethel and Dan.
+They took seriously the worship of the golden calf calves that Jeroboam had set up both in Bethel and Dan.
 They were religious, but their religion was a false religion.
 Yet it was highly revered and esteemed.
-The worship of the golden calf was considered much more worthwhile and honorable than the worship of the God that Elisha and Elijah proclaimed.
+The worship of the golden calves was considered much more worthwhile and honorable than the worship of the God that Elisha and Elijah proclaimed.

 Over the centuries has that changed?
 The false religions are different than in Jeroboam’s day, but the acceptance of false religion continues.
 Religions that do not accept the full teaching of Scripture, such as the religion of Islam, are respected increasingly in our culture and around the world.
-Even the practice of witchcraft is accepted by the United States government as a respected, tax exempt religious organization, even to the point of having places for Wicca worship at the Air Force training center in Colorado.
+Even the practice of witchcraft is accepted by the United States government as a respected, tax-exempt religious organization, even to the point of having places for Wicca worship at the Air Force training center in Colorado.

 Any vague type of “spirituality” is lauded as a wonderful thing.
 Someone like Oprah Winfrey, who is “spiritual” is accepted and praised by most people in our culture.
 Why is that?
 It is because false religion is acceptable to humanity; the religion that is ridiculed and persecuted is the biblical, Christ-centered worship of our Lord.